jeffkreeftmeijer/enough.css/README.md

 looking good and being readable on big and small screens.
 It styles pages without having to add extra markup like wrapper `<div>`s and CSS classes.

-Besides the base style sheet, it comes modules for styling specific tags.
+Besides the base style sheet, it comes with modules for styling specific tags.
 These are included in `enough.min.css` by default, but you can build your own to save some bytes if your project doesn't need everything.